FaisalChoura/flutter-deep-dive/lib/minis/forms_mini/README.md

 },
 ```

-If you need to validate a field asynchronosly then you would need to do that when submiting the form because for the time being the validator property only accepts synchronos functions.
+If you need to validate a field asynchronously then you would need to do that when submitting the form because for the time being the validator property only accepts synchronous functions.
 You could use third party packages like [flutter_bloc](https://pub.dev/packages/flutter_form_bloc) but we won't do that in this tutorial.
 Let's work with async validation to validate the card number when submitting the form.

 We need to edit our onPressed function in our RaisedButton widget.
-We also need to create a __TextEditingController__ for the card number field.
+We also need to create a **TextEditingController** for the card number field.
 This allows us to have better control on the text field and get the value associated to it.

 Let's add this to the top of the class

 ```dart
 final _cardNumberController = TextEditingController();
 ```

-and then assign it to the card textfield widget
+and then assign it to the card number text field widget

 ```dart
 controller: _cardNumberController,
 ```

 The Card number text field should look like this now

 ```dart